What are the benefits of Facebook for business? Should you use a Facebook business page for marketing?

 3. Lower your marketing expenses

-Starting a Facebook business page costs you exactly $0.
+Starting a Facebook business page costs you a whopping...$0.

-Sure, you may pay a graphic artist to design a profile picture and cover photo -- but that's not a necessity.
+Sure, you may pay a fancy graphic artist to design your profile picture, and cover photo (although it’s not a necessity).

-My point is that getting rolling with a page costs you nothing until you start paying for ads to get page Likes, boosting posts and running Sponsored Stories -- all of which you should be doing with your page.
+Getting rolling with a page costs you NOTHING until you start paying for ads, boosting posts, and running Sponsored Stories (all of which you SHOULD be doing with your page).

-Facebook ads are relatively inexpensive when compared to traditional print, radio or TV ads -- and are 1,000x more targeted.
+Facebook ads are still relatively inexpensive when compared to traditional print, radio, or T.V. ads, while letting your target audiences a 1,000x better:

 There are countless case studies of businesses using Facebook Like Ads and other ad types to drive business results.